Sep 20, 2016

 The IoT targets almost every individual in some capacity.
 These devices simplify everyday tasks and activities, saving time and money, but also provides avenues for personal information to reach the hands of an unwanted third parties.
 IoT apprehension is enhanced when a single consumer uses multiple IoT connected devices, as the data captured from these devices begin to tell a story.
 This story can belong to an individual, a household or a family.
 For more information on how to help better protect your consumer's privacy, please contact Excelacom at firstname.lastname@example.org.

-Stephanie Cosgrove is a Business Analyst at Excelacom.
+Stephanie Cosgrove was a Business Analyst at Excelacom.
 Stephanie works with the eCommerce team and provides clients with strategic business processes and innovative technology driven solutions.More about Stephanie

 Conquer Complexity.
 Unleash Opportunity.